Ronan Rafferty: Professional career

 The remainder of the early 1990s would see Rafferty play a mixture of some good and more disappointing golf.
 Although he recorded six official top-10s, including a runner-up finish at the European Pro-Celebrity pro-am, 1991 was a frustrating year.
 For the first time in five seasons, Rafferty did not win an official international event.
 He missed a European Tour cut for the first time in years at the Spanish Open.
 His play at the majors was especially weak.
 He missed the cut at the Masters, abruptly withdrew from the U.S. Open in the middle of the second round and failed to qualify for the Open Championship for the first time.
 His withdrawal from the U.S. Open was particularly contentious and he was fined by the European Tour.
-By the end of season he was in danger of leaving the top 50 in the world rankings.
+By the end of the season he was in danger of leaving the top 50 in the world rankings.

 The beginning of the 1992 season suddenly saw Rafferty go on perhaps the hottest stretch of his career.
 He finished no worse than second place in five consecutive worldwide events: a victory at the Daikyo Palm Meadows Cup for his final win in Australia; a tie for second at the European-sanctioned Johnnie Walker Classic in Bangkok, Thailand; a playoff loss to Seve Ballesteros at the Dubai Desert Classic; a runner-up to American legend Tom Watson at the Hong Kong Open; and finally a victory at the Portuguese Open.
 His world ranking would peak again at #16 after his win in Portugal.

 This period also marked the beginning of a slow decline that would persist.
 In the heart of the season, playing in more challenging European and American events, Rafferty missed the cut in most of the events he played; and, when he made the cut, he usually finished near the bottom.

 1993 marked a brief return to form.
 After recording some high finishes in minor European and South African events in late 1992/early 1993, Rafferty recorded a number of top-10s in the middle of the 1993 European season.
 This would culminate with a victory at the 1993 Hohe Brucke Austrian Open.
 Rafferty would finish the season ranked inside the global top 50.

 The 1994 season, however, would mark the beginning of the end of his career as a touring professional.
 His victory in Austria would be his last.
 He recorded only two top-10s in 26 European events and failed to finish in the top 50 of the Order of Merit for the first time.

-Rafferty maintained full-time status for three more years and recorded a spate of top 10s but could come close to matching his 1980s' heyday.
+Rafferty maintained full-time status for three more years and recorded a spate of top 10s but could come close to matching his 1980s heyday.
 In 1997 broken bones in his left hand severely affected his play.
 After the 1997 season, he failed to enter the top 100 of the Order of Merit again.
 He would retire as a touring professional after the 2003 season.